ErfanMomeniii/colorful/README.md

 # colorful

-colorful is a lightweight package for rendering colorful text in terminal with Go you can use this instead of **fmt** package for having many features. for seeing usages check [this](https://pkg.go.dev/github.com/erfanmomeniii/colorful).
+<i>colorful</i> is a lightweight package for rendering colorful text in terminal with Go .
+You can use this instead of **fmt**
+package for having many features.
+For seeing usages check [this](https://pkg.go.dev/github.com/erfanmomeniii/colorful).

 # Documentation